Smartphone makers bet on foldable screens as next big thing

-SAN FRANCISCO (AP) — The smartphone industry has been searching for a breakthrough to revive a market mired in an innovation lull and a sales slump.
+SAN FRANCISCO (AP) — For the past few years, the smartphone industry has been searching for a breakthrough to revive a market mired in an innovation lull and a sales slump.
+A potential catalyst is on the horizon in the form of flexible screens that can be folded in half without breaking.

-A potential catalyst is coming with the introduction of phones featuring flexible screens that can be folded in half without breaking.
-That feat could make the devices more versatile for work and pleasure, by increasing screen space without making phones too big.
+Samsung and several rivals are preparing to roll out such screens to make devices more versatile for work and pleasure.
+The foldable screens could increase display space to the size of a mini-tablet, but fold like a wallet so they revert to the size of regular phones.
+But there are questions about price and durability.

-On Wednesday, Samsung provided a glimpse at a foldable-screen device that it will release next year.
-It’s expected to compete against several other flexible-screen phones.
+If the new phones fulfill their makers’ ambitions, they will become a leap ahead for an industry whose origins can be traced to the old flip phones that consumers once embraced as cool and convenient.
+Foldable-screen phones, though, won’t need hinges because they have continuous displays that can bend.

 Most Read Business Stories